ubiquity-os/permit-generation/README.md

       time: []
       priority: []
 ```

-2. Update [compute.yml](./.github/workflows/compute.yml) with your plugin's name and update the `id`.
-3. Update [context.ts](./src/types/context.ts) with the events that your plugin will fire on.
-4. Update [plugin-inputs.ts](./src/types/plugin-inputs.ts) to match the `with:` settings in your org or repo level configuration.

 ###### At this stage, your plugin will fire on your defined events with the required settings passed in from the kernel.
 You can now start writing your plugin's logic.